Wednesday 21 January 2026

 Several famous pink diamonds highlight their prestige and allure:

-- The Graff Pink Diamond: This 24.78-carat Fancy Intense Pink diamond was once owned by Harry Winston before being acquired and recut by Laurence Graff.
+• The Graff Pink Diamond: The Graff Pink is a 24.78-carat Fancy Intense Pink diamond that was once owned by Harry Winston before being acquired and recut by Laurence Graff.
 Its exceptional clarity and color intensity make it one of the most celebrated pink diamonds.

-- The Daria-i-Noor: One of the largest pink diamonds in the world, weighing approximately 182 carats, this historic gem is part of the Iranian Crown Jewels and is believed to have originated from India's ancient Golconda mines.
+• The Daria-i-Noor: One of the largest pink diamonds in the world, weighing approximately 182 carats, the historic Daria-i-Noor gem is part of the Iranian Crown Jewels and is believed to have originated from India's ancient Golconda mines.

-- The Noor-Ul-Ain Pink Diamond: Also part of the Iranian Crown Jewels, this roughly 60-carat oval-cut pink diamond is another magnificent example of these rare gems.
+• The Noor-Ul-Ain Pink Diamond: Also part of the Iranian Crown Jewels, the Noor-Ul-Ain is a roughly 60-carat oval-cut pink diamond, and another magnificent example of these rare gems.

 Culturally, pink diamonds resonate with themes of love, femininity, and sophistication.
 They're often chosen for significant celebratory jewelry, from engagement rings to heirloom pieces, due to their unique beauty and profound symbolism.